jerwinkdc/helikopter/README.md

 - If you want to compile the 'helikopter.cpp' code, use Dev C++ but if you want to compile it in other IDE you can test it also.
 - If you just want to run the app just download the 'helikopter.exe' then run it and all the required files will be re-created or re-downloaded if missing.

-!x Warning: Do not close the console app manually, chances are your desktop icons might not show up.
+:warning: Warning: Do not close the console app manually, chances are your desktop icons might not show up.

 ## Keyboard Controls
 - Press [Space] to open up the Helikopter Menu <br />From there you can press [Y] to continue flying the helikopter<br />or press [N] to stop flying the helikopter